ModelTC/LightX2V-BLOG/_articles/Offload.md

 | Transformer / DiT | Wan, HunyuanVideo, LTX, Qwen-Image, SeedVR2 | Dominant model weight and activation footprint |
 | VAE Encoder / Decoder | Video VAE | High-resolution latent / pixel conversion |

 LightX2V provides offload capabilities for different modules.
-To keep the discussion focused, this post mainly explains offload for the DiT / Transformer backbone, which is usually the largest part of the pipeline.
-Offload for other modules, such as text encoders, image encoders, and VAEs, is supported but not covered in detail here.
+To keep the discussion focused, this post mainly covers offload for the DiT / Transformer backbone, which is usually the largest part of the pipeline.
+Offload for other modules, such as text encoders, image encoders, and VAEs, is supported but not discussed in detail here.

 In data centers, insufficient GPU memory can often be handled with larger GPUs or multi-GPU deployment.
 In local creation and development environments, however, consumer GPUs with 12 GB, 16 GB, 24 GB, or 32 GB of VRAM are much more common.
 In these setups, system memory and NVMe storage are often more abundant than GPU memory, making offload a practical engineering solution.